Banner

 Views/Downloads: Usage within the MRU repository only.
 The same item may have additional views/downloads from other platforms like journal websites or databases.
 Citations via Crossref: This means two other publications with DOIs have cited this work, as tracked by Crossref.
 Note: Citation counts may be lower than in Google Scholar or Scopus, as Crossref only tracks citations between DOI-registered items. |

-Holdings reflect how many unique libraries (academic, public, etc.) own your book—usually tracked via union catalogues.
+Holdings reflect how many unique libraries own your book.
 This metric is primarily useful for disciplines where book publishing (monographs) is the dominant form of research dissemination.
+These are useful for disciplines where books are key research outputs; reinforces credibility and reach.
+They can be found in places such as:

-- Voilà is Canada's national union (powered by WorldCat).
+- Voilà, Canada's national union (powered by WorldCat).

 Tip: Holdings are especially impactful when you can also show positive reviews or that your work is included in course syllabi.